usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Module-1-Media/sample-contracting-language.md

 ---

-## Ongoing Accessibility Compliance and Maintenance
+## Ongoing accessibility compliance and maintenance

 The Contractor must: